ADD-SP/ngx_waf/docs/changes/lts.md

 ### Added

 * Added three options to the directive `waf_mode`.
-    * ADV: control switch advanced rules.
+    * ADV: Enable the  advanced rules.
     * CMN-METH: Equivalent to `head get post`.
     * ALL-METH: Any http request method will start checking.